yogodoshi/pah/CONTRIBUTING.md

 1. Create new Pull Request

+At this point you're waiting on us.
+We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
+We may suggest some changes or improvements or alternatives.

+Some things that will increase the chance that your pull request is accepted is to follow the practices described on [Ruby style guide](https://github.com/bbatsov/ruby-style-guide), [Rails style guide](https://github.com/bbatsov/rails-style-guide) and [Better Specs](http://betterspecs.org/).

 ## Removing gems

 Pah is an opinionated Rails template.
 All gems are our recommendations to recurring problems based on our experience.
 For example, when writing tests that need to access network we recommend using VCR and WebMock.